n8n-io/n8n-docs/_snippets/integrations/builtin/core-nodes/code-node.md

 If you self-host n8n, you can import and use built-in and external npm modules in the Code node.
 To learn how to enable external modules, refer the [Configuration](/hosting/configuration/#use-built-in-and-external-modules-in-the-code-node) guide.

+### Use AI in the Code node to generate JavaScript

+!!! info "Experimental feature with limited availability"
+	Available on n8n Cloud from version [TODO].
+	Python isn't supported.

+--8<-- "_snippets/code-examples/ai-how-to.md"

+Refer to [Generate code with ChatGPT](/code-examples/ai-code/) for more information on using ChatGPT to generate code in n8n.

 ## Python

 n8n added Python support in version 1.0.
 It doesn't include a Python executable.
 Instead, n8n provides Python support using [Pyodide](https://pyodide.org/en/stable/){:target=_blank .external-link}, which is a port of CPython to WebAssembly.
 This limits the available Python packages to the [Packages included with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html#packages-in-pyodide){:target=_blank .external-link}. n8n downloads the package automatically the first time you use it.